 Patient-Specific 3D Microfluidic Tissue Model for Multiple Myeloma

 Microfluidic Reconstruction of 3D Osteocytic Cellular Networks

-Our laboratory is located on the bank of the Hudson River in New Jersey with a spectacular view of New York.
-The world-class location offers a unique living experience for our students and staff with ample opportunities for external collaboration due to the significant presence of biomedical, energy, and defense industries present in the metropolitan area and the Northeast Corridor.
+Our laboratory is located on the bank of the Hudson River in New Jersey with a spectacular view of Manhattan, New York.
+The world-class location offers a unique living experience for our students and staff with ample opportunities for external collaboration due to the significant presence of biomedical, energy, and defense industries present in the metropolitan area.
 The laboratory provides cross-cutting research experiences for our students and collaborators at the intersection of nano-, micro-, and bio-technologies.